 Knowing how and where to buy solar cells can save you money and possibly needless frustration if you're planing on making your own solar panels.
 If cells are purchased wisely, they can save you money on your DIY project.

 Here, you'll find helpful tips on where to buy solar cells to make sure you always get good value for your money.
-But, before we discuss buying them, let's consider the possibility of making your own cells.
+Then, after we discuss buying them, we'll consider the possibility of making your own cells from scratch.

 The obvious reason that people search for cheap solar cells for sale is the belief that homemade, used, or broken photovoltaic cells can help to lower the cost of building solar panels from scratch.
 But do they?
 Let's find out.

 A quick search on Google will reveal where to buy solar cells online that are broken, often for only a few dollars a bagful.
 Broken photovoltaic cells can also be purchased very cheaply at some electronic supply stores.